 How Do I Show Compassion Without Burning Out?

 Compassion fatigue is real.
-Aim for empathetic concern instead of taking on others’ pain.
+Aim for empathetic concern rather than taking on others’ pain.
 Boundaries and self-compassion are essential.
 Step back when needed, limit exposure to overwhelming situations, and practice the self-care routines that refill your energy.

 What If I Can’t Feel Compassion for Certain People?